hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 The example network consists of the two sites `Site 1` and `Site 2`.
 The sites use private IP addresses: `10.20.1.0/24` in Site 1, `10.20.2.0/24` in Site 2.
-Each site contains three nodes. `Node 1` is a router.
-It connects the site with other networks including the other site.
+Each site contains three nodes. `Node 1` is a router with two network interfaces.
+The network interface `int0` links the node to the other nodes in the same site.
+The interface `ext0` links the node to other networks.
+The node interconnects the site with the other networks including the other site.
 It performs Network Address Translation (NAT) to enable access from the nodes in the site with their private IP addresses to other networks.
 It filters packets to protect the nodes in the site from unwanted traffic from other networks.
-The node performs NAT and packet filtering with a nftables firewall. `Node 2` and `Node 3` are client nodes.
+The node performs the NAT and packet filtering with a nftables firewall.
+It only allows traffic that was initiated by nodes inside the site and blocks other traffic. `Node 2` and `Node 3` are client nodes.
 Each runs a nftables firewall that filters packets to protect the node from unwanted traffic from both other networks as well as other nodes inside the same site: it allows only traffic that was initiated by the node itself and blocks other traffic.

-TODO: add "only allows traffic initiated by nodes inside the site..." to router?
-TODO: do we need to mention network interfaces?

 ## Firewall Configuration